 Can’t fit in 30 minutes every day between work, the kids and the house?
 Start with three days a week and add whatever supplemental activity you can (take the stairs, park far away from the door at the grocery store, or take a brisk tour of the mall).

 Your goal is to find a level of activity that you can stick with over the long haul.
 Try to gradually increase your walking time and include other active pursuits like biking, golfing, using a treadmill or resistance training.
 (Tip: weight-bearing exercise like walking and resistance training also helps prevent osteoporosis.)
 If you have heart disease, speak to your doctor before beginning an exercise program.
-Check out our exercise tips to help you get started.

 If you make a serious effort to eat healthier and increase your activity level, you’ll probably also improve your blood pressure, your blood fat and cholesterol levels and your insulin resistance.
 In the event lifestyle changes don’t improve these numbers sufficiently, your physician may prescribe drug therapy for at least a period of time to get them under control.